pu-erh/node-exam/Readme.md

 ```

 > Of course, you can talk about the subject with other developers, peer-learning is
 > the key to be a better developer.
-Don't hesitate to ask questions or help people in Teams but don't do any copy-paste ! (➡️ 0).
+Don't hesitate to ask questions or help people in Zoom but don't do any copy-paste ! (➡️ 0).

 > Don't forget, there is no useless question :-)